SeanEmmers/CV/README.md

 -------------------------------------------------------------
 **Place Settings (November 2018 - January 2020)  <br/>
 Team Leader & Offsider**
 - I joined as an Offsider.
-During my time at Place Settings I took on an increasing amount of resposibility, becoming the youngest Team Leader in the company.
+During my time at Place Settings I took on an increasing amount of responsibility, becoming the youngest Team Leader in the company.
 - Delivering designer hire furniture for high profile private and corporate events, Melbourne Open, Formula 1 and The Presidents Cup
 - Leading small teams on site, having to solve complex issues quickly and to the satisfaction of the client
 - Maintaining a professional attitude while working discreetly and quickly in busy environments